 Visiting yachtsman or motorboaters will find the harbour authorities have established a visitors pontoon at the Duver, where most boats will be able to remain afloat at all sides of the tide.
 Although there are many other moorings within, most are for locals only.
 Anchoring is not allowed anywhere within Bembridge harbour, or within 200 m of St Helen's Fort with the exception noted below:

 Catamarans and bilge keelers are allowed to run up and to dry out on the sandy beach just inside the harbour on your port hand side, more or less in front of Bembridge Sailing Club.
 This will involve anchoring fore and aft if staying awhile.
-Charges are £7 for boats under 7.5 m and £10 for boats over 7.5 m.
+You will be charged £10 per night

 The huge advantage of being here is easy access to Bembridge Village, furthermore there is a cafe virtually on the spot and a pub more or less opposite.
 Deeper keel boats lying on the Duver pontoon have no such luck.